Immigration rules for full-time non-EEA students

 Non-EEA nationals coming to study in Ireland must be enrolled in an eligible full-time course.
-There have been several changes to the immigration rules for non-EEA students in 2015 and 2016 – see below.
-A list of frequently asked questions for non-EEA students is available on the website of the Irish Naturalisation and Immigration Service (INIS), inis.gov.ie.
+A list of frequently asked questions for non-EEA students is available on the website of Immigration Service Delivery (ISD).

 Non-EEA nationals coming to study in Ireland must be enrolled in a full-time course in one of the following categories.
 They are not allowed to come to Ireland to do a part-time or distance learning course.

-Since 1 June 2015, non-EEA nationals can enrol in an eligible course at level 6 or above on the National Framework of Qualifications (NFQ).
-Eligible courses are listed on the updated Interim List of Eligible Programmes (ILEP).
+Non-EEA nationals can enrol in an eligible course at level 6 or above on the National Framework of Qualifications (NFQ).
+Eligible courses are listed on the Interim List of Eligible Programmes (ILEP).
 The maximum time they can study in Ireland at this level is 7 years.
 There are exceptions to this limit for students doing a Ph.D or a course such as medicine and for students in special circumstances such as illness.

 Students must have a certain standard of English.
 They must also prove that they are progressing in the course, for example, passing exams.
-INIS has published Guidelines for Degree Programme Students (pdf), listing immigration requirements for students on higher education programmes, including the requirement to have medical insurance (pdf).
+The ISD website has more information on the requirements, including immigration rules for students on higher education programmes, and the requirement to have medical insurance.

-Since 20 January 2016, eligible English-language courses are listed in the updated Interim List of Eligible Programmes (ILEP).
+Eligible English-language courses are listed in the Interim List of Eligible Programmes (ILEP).
 Further education programmes and overseas-accredited vocational education and training programmes are no longer listed as eligible courses and the Internationalisation Register has ceased to exist.

-The immigration permission to attend a 25-week English-language course is for 8 months (was 12 months).
-This applies to first-time and renewal registrations with effect from 21 January 2016.
-Existing permissions are not affected.
+The immigration permission to attend a 25-week English-language course is for 8 months.
 New students attending language courses may be granted permission for a maximum of 3 language courses.
 This amounts to a total immigration permission of 2 years (3 x 8 months).

 Students may not change course during the first year of study.
 After that they may be allowed to change to another course, provided it is at the same or a higher level.
 They may not change from a full-time to a part-time course.